Vinyzu/MjolnirAiO/README.md

 - [@Vinyzu](https://github.com/Vinyzu)

 `If you appreciate this Repository, I would love to see you star and share this.
-It took a lot of effort and time to code all thos features and i originally planned to sell this project, so I´m "wasting" money for everyone´s fun ;:D.`
+It took a lot of effort and time to code all of those features and i originally planned to sell this project, so I´m "wasting" money for everyone´s fun ;:D.`